Prompt Payment Code Q&A

 What is an 'exceptional circumstance'?

-Please click here to read a letter from the Minister for Small Business, Consumers and Corporate Responsibility and the Chief Executive of the Chartered Institute of Credit Management which clarifies the issue of 'exceptional circumstances'.
+Please click here to read a letter from the previous Minister for Small Business, Consumers and Corporate Responsibility and the Chief Executive of the Chartered Institute of Credit Management which clarifies the issue of 'exceptional circumstances'.
 If you require further information, please contact us.

-How are you strengthening the Code?
+How have you previously strengthened the Code?